flucas96/st_btn_group/README.md

         - `endEnhancer`: A string that will be displayed after the button's label.
 For example, `endEnhancer="<i class="fas fa-home"></i>"`.

         - `download_file`: Functionality to download a file directly when the button gets clicked without a callback to Streamlit.
-The input must be a dictionary like this one `{"filename": "file.xlsx", "data": base64 data, "mime_type": "mime Typ" (optional)}`.
+The input must be a dictionary like this one `{"filename": "file.xlsx", "data": base64 data, "mime_type": "mime Typ" (optional), "large_file": True/False (optional)}`.
 The mime_type is optional and will be guess using the file extension of the filename.
 The data must be base64 encoded.
 You can use the `base64` library to encode your data.
 For example, `base64.b64encode(data.encode()).decode()`.
+The `large_file` parameter is optional and will be set to `False` by default.
+If set to `True`, the file will be download using Blob.
+The download will start a little bit later but the browser will not freeze.
+This is useful for large files.

 - Example:
 ```python